meedan/meedan.code/_posts/2016-06-29-evolution-meedans-software-stack.md

 Fortunately, the Web was abuzz with API services and early stream processing systems, so we designed a simple architecture that would break the CMS into 2 main parts: an API to communicate with the mobile frontend, and a collection of background processes to populate and process the data model.
 We implemented the API using Ruby on Rails, trying to adhere to good REST design practices.
 As a background processing engine, we selected Apache Storm, for its ability to process streaming input, its neat abstraction of pipelines of computation steps, its clusterabilty, and many other attractive features.

-{% include image.html url="/images/evolution-image_3.png" description="" %}
+{% include image.html url="/images/evolution-image_3.png" description="Bridge software architecture." %}

 ## Explosion of the monolith

-As the prototype received active usage ([check it out on the App Store!](https://itunes.apple.com/ca/app/bridge-translate-social-media/id1050310015?mt=8){:target="_blank"}), feature requests started pouring in.
+As the prototype received active usage ([check it out on the App Store](https://itunes.apple.com/ca/app/bridge-translate-social-media/id1050310015?mt=8){:target="_blank"}), feature requests started pouring in.
 The product team was on fire!
 Many new features required additional backend functionality, which we all lumped together in the API layer.
 We were slowly recreating a monolith that performed many disparate tasks...
 Luckily, one specific feature called for the presentation of user data on web pages: it made us realize the API layer would not suit this functionality, and we designed instead a separate component to render and serve the HTML.
 For performance reasons, we decided on a file-based caching mechanism and avoided accessing the content database altogether.
 The existing backend would communicate with this rendering component via a simple API/webhook mechanism.
 This was our first microservice.

 Since then, we’ve redesigned our apps’ architectures in terms of reusable, single-function services that can be developed and deployed independently.
 We have a number of them at various stages of production:

 * A [monitor for web content](https://github.com/meedan/watchbot){:target="_blank"} that watches for changes and notifies its clients

-* A [linguistics service](https://github.com/meedan/alegre){:target="_blank"}, such as language identification, glossary / translation memory, machine translation, etc.)- to be open sourced in September 2016
+* A linguistics service, such as language identification, glossary / translation memory, machine translation, etc.)- to be open sourced in September 2016

 * A [cache-clearing service](https://github.com/meedan/cc-deville){:target="_blank"} that can interact with multiple layers of caches including Varnish, CloudFlare, etc.

 * An [analytics service](https://github.com/meedan/copacabana){:target="_blank"} based on the Elastic stack

-* A [web media parsing and embedding service](https://github.com/meedan/pender){:target="_blank"} that handles multmedia and social profiles - to be open sourced in September 2016
+* A media parsing and embedding service that handles web multimedia and social profiles - to be open sourced in September 2016

 * A Hubot that interfaces between various discussion systems (Slack, Twitter, etc.) and our core APIs

-{% include image.html url="/images/evolution-image_4.png" description="" %}
+{% include image.html url="/images/evolution-image_4.png" description="Checkdesk software architecture." %}

 We’re enthusiastic about this approach for many reasons.
 As a very small dev team, we want to minimize dependencies, and allow each member to take charge of complete functionalities.
 By having the team negotiate API endpoints rather than struggle to untangle large codebases, we are able to move faster and delay the advent of complexity.
 Also, microservices allow team members to implement their functionalities in their language of choice, so long as they produce an API that complies with our standards.
 Finally, each service can be independently unit-tested and continuously-deployed with minimal down time.